 Well, this is going to be one of the weirdest and most stressful back to school season's yet.
 As a parent, our job is often to smooth out the rough spots.
 Now is the time to make back to school feel as normal as possible to set our kids up for academic and emotional success in a VERY unusual school year.
 We're teaming up with Mabel's Labels to come up with a back to school checklist for you to help guide you through these next stressful weeks.
+Note: this post contains affiliate links and we may earn commissions off your purchases.

 How to Make Back to School Feel Normal Checklist